 The henhouse

 Ettore loved pasta more than any other kind of food and always had it freshly prepared by an Italian cook.
 Chicken eggs were an important part of his favorite pasta and one day he had to return empty-handed as he was angry with the steep increase in prices.
 Unhappy with the situation, Ettore decided to set up his own little chicken farm and designed a henhouse with wheels so that he could move it around his large grounds.
-While it was more expensive building a henhouse, the company founder was no longer dependent on the farmers for fresh eggs.
+While it was more expensive to build a henhouse, the company founder was no longer dependent on the farmers for fresh eggs.

 A specially designed pasta machine with a steering wheel